Thousands gather for Tommy Robinson’s protest as activist remains in custody

 Thousands of Tommy Robinson supporters have gathered in central London for a planned protest which the political activist will miss after he was remanded into custody by police.

-Chants of “Oh Tommy, Tommy” and “We want Starmer out” were heard outside Victoria station ahead of the Unite The Kingdom rally on Saturday.
+Demonstrators carried placards reading “Two tier Keir fuelled the riots” as they headed from Victoria station to Parliament Square on Saturday.

+“Bring back Rwanda” and “Stop the Boats” signs were also hoisted by demonstrators – some of whom were drinking cans and glasses of alcohol.

-The demonstration is expected to be met with a counter-protest organised by Stand Up to Racism, which has called on its supporters to “take to the streets” in a “massive anti-fascist demonstration”.
+A counter-protest organised by Stand Up to Racism is also taking place in the capital, with supporters urged to “take to the streets” in a “massive anti-fascist demonstration”.

+Activists held signs reading “No justice”, “no-one forgotten, nothing forgiven” and “no to hatred, no to fascism”, while others carried images of people they say died in custody.

-The family and friends of Chris Kaba, who was fatally shot by police marksman Martyn Blake – who was cleared of murder on Monday, are expected to attend the march.
+The family and friends of Chris Kaba, who was fatally shot by police marksman Martyn Blake – who was cleared of murder on Monday, were expected to attend the UFFC march.

 Robinson, 41, whose real name is Stephen Yaxley-Lennon, is accused of being in contempt of court after the airing of a film at a protest in Trafalgar Square in July.